Eldoza/STL-Parser/README.md

 ### To install
 ---
-Clone from the repo and install npm will install require dependecies.
+Clone from the repo and install npm will install require dependecies:
 ```npm install```

 ### To run tests